PeekLeon/gitlab-var-manager-vscode/README.md

 # Gitlab Variables Manager

-Pull, Push your CI/CD variables from/to your Gitlab projects in json format.
+Manage the variables of your Gitlab CI/CD projects in json format.

 ## How it's work